$J$-invariant of hermitian forms over quadratic extensions: Isotropic hermitian forms

 Furthermore, by \cite[Theorem 15.8]{rcs}, the latter relative cellular structure restricts to the $h$-isotropic subspaces in the following way.
 Let $\tilde{h}$ be the $K/F$-hermitian form on $\tilde{V}$ induced by $h$.
 Let $Y$ and $\tilde{Y}$ be the $F$-varieties of totally isotropic subspaces of $h$ and $\tilde{h}$ respectively.
 Let $Z$ be the Weil transfer of the $K$-variety of $2$-flags of $K$-vector subspaces of $L$ with respect to the extension $K/F$ (note that the 0-dimensional $F$-variety $Z$ is the disjoint union of three copies of $\text{Spec}(F)$ and three copies of $\text{Spec}(K)$).
 Then $Y$ is a relative cellular space over $Z\times \tilde{Y}$.
 The associated filtration is the restriction of the filtration associated with the relative cellular space structure of $\Gamma^K(V)$ over $\Gamma^K (L)\times \Gamma^K (L^{\ast})\times \Gamma^K (\tilde{V})$ by $h$-isotropic subspaces.

-In the same article \cite{rcs}, the author proves that, in general, the Chow group of a relative cellular space is isomorphic to the Chow group of its base (\cite[Theorem 6.5]{rcs}) and he describes in \cite[Corollary 6.11]{rcs} how this isomorphism restricts to the irreducible components of the relative cellular space.
+In the same article \cite{rcs}, the author proves that, in general, the Chow motive of a relative cellular space is isomorphic to the Chow motive of its base (\cite[Theorem 6.5]{rcs}) and he describes in \cite[Corollary 6.11]{rcs} how this isomorphism restricts to the irreducible components of the relative cellular space.

 Applied to the previous situation, this gives the following.
 Let $X$ be the $F$-variety of maximal totally isotropic subspaces in $h$.
 The dimension of such a subspace is $r:=\lfloor \text{dim}(h)/2 \rfloor$.
 Note that $X$ is an irreducible component of $Y$.
 Besides, the unitary grassmannian $X$ is a projective homogeneous variety under a projective unitary group of outer type (see the introduction of \cite{UG}).
 We write $\tilde{X}$ for the maximal unitary grassmannian associated with $\tilde{h}$.
 Since maximal totally isotropic subspaces of $\tilde{V}$ are in one-to-one correspondence with those of $V$ containing $L$, one can view $\tilde{X}$ as a closed subvariety of $X$.
 Let $i:\tilde{X}\hookrightarrow X$ denote the closed embedding.
 Let $\beta: \tilde{X} \leadsto X$ be the correspondence given by the scheme of pairs $(W/L,U)$, where $U$ is a totally isotropic $r$-dimensional $K$-subspace of $V$, $W$ is a totally isotropic $r$-dimensional subspace of $L^{\perp}$ containing $L$, and $\text{dim}_K(U+W)\leq r+1$ (correspondences are defined in \cite[\S 62]{EKM}).
-Then one has the following decomposition
+Then one has the following Chow motivic decomposition with $\mathbb{Z}/2\mathbb{Z}$-coefficients